grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Structure.md

 # Structure

-The Kubernetes Monitoring Helm chart contains many software packages and builds a comprehensive set of configuration and secrets for those packages.
+The Kubernetes Monitoring Helm chart contains many software packages, and builds a comprehensive set of configuration and secrets for those packages.
 This document aims to describe and explain the structure of the Helm chart.